 With its relatively modest f/1.8 aperture rating, this lens enables great quality while maintaining a reasonably compact and lightweight construction that compliments Z-series mirrorless cameras.
 In the 85mm sector, however, a slightly faster aperture is often preferred, so this Nikon Z lens has something to prove.

 Quality optics include two ED (Extra-low Dispersion) elements and Nano Crystal Coat.
 There are no aspherical elements, but this can be a bonus for bokeh.
 Up-market build quality includes comprehensive weather-seals, and autofocus is courtesy of a quick yet virtually silent stepping motor.
 The large, electronically-coupled control ring enables high-precision manual focusing and can also be used for adjusting the likes of aperture and exposure compensation.

 In terms of image quality, sharpness and contrast across the entire frame are simply spectacular, even when shooting wide-open.
-Meanwhile, bokeh is absolutely gorgeous and noticeably smoother than from Nikon’s AF-S 85mm f/1.4G, with better rounded defocused points of light.
-Resistance to ghosting and flare is also remarkably good.(opens in new tab)
+Meanwhile, bokeh is absolutely gorgeous and noticeably smoother than from Nikon’s AF-S 85mm f/1.4G, with better-rounded defocused points of light.
+Resistance to ghosting and flare is also remarkably good.
+See our full Nikon Z 85mm f/1.8 S review (opens in new tab).(opens in new tab)

 A big attraction of this lens is its smallness.
 Compact and lightweight, it’s easy to pop into a spare corner of your gadget bag for as and when you need it.
 It’s refreshingly inexpensive for an own-brand Nikon lens as well, undercutting most rivals for price.
 Even so, it has a high-quality optical path based on nine elements, although there are no aspherical or ED (Extra-low Dispersion) elements.